sidch/Thea/README.md

   * Typedef common specializations  (`Vector3 = Eigen::Matrix<Real, 3, 1, MatrixLayout::COLUMN_MAJOR | Eigen::DontAlign>`)
   * `enable_if` + `type_traits` is often better than polymorphism

-There are a few more specific design choices that apply to specific submodules. *Thea* has been extensively used for interactive 3D modeling applications.
-Hence, the main mesh class (`GeneralMesh`) is optimized for fast local updates on the CPU, with low-overhead synchronization with the GPU.
+There are a few more specific design choices that apply to specific submodules.
+Since *Thea* focuses on interactive 3D modeling, the main mesh class (`GeneralMesh`) is optimized for fast local updates on the CPU, with low-overhead synchronization with the GPU.
 Specifically:
 * All references are pointers to persistent locations, not indices
   * Vertex/face/edge lists are std::list
   * Pass a custom pooled allocator if you want fast small allocs and memory coherence